SKIL Infrastructure CoC Extends Resolution Plan Deadline to March 20, 2026

 The proceedings faced a temporary setback when an appeal was filed before the Hon'ble National Company Law Appellate Tribunal (NCLAT) in the matter of Bhavesh Gandhi vs. Amluckie Investment Company Ltd. During the appeal's pendency, the NCLAT issued an interim order on February 12, 2024, staying the constitution of the Committee of Creditors (CoC).

-Auditor Non-Cooperation Creates Compliance Challenges
+Ongoing Compliance Challenges

-The statutory auditors of SKIL Infrastructure Limited, who had previously cooperated in finalizing financial results for quarters ended March 31, 2024, and June 30, 2024, subsequently declined to proceed with finalizing accounts for the quarter ended September 30, 2024, unless their outstanding past dues were cleared.
-The Resolution Professional informed them that their dues pertained to the pre-CIRP period and required filing claims through the CIRP process.
+The company continues to face compliance challenges, including its recent inability to submit mandatory financial results for the quarter ended December 31, 2025.
+The statutory auditors of SKIL Infrastructure Limited, who had previously cooperated in finalizing financial results for quarters ended March 31, 2024, and June 30, 2024, subsequently declined to proceed with finalizing accounts unless their outstanding past dues were cleared.

-Upon continued refusal from auditors, the Resolution Professional filed a non-cooperation application under Section 19 of the IBC, being IA No. 4015 of 2025, before the Hon'ble NCLT on August 23, 2025.
+The Resolution Professional filed a non-cooperation application under Section 19 of the IBC, being IA No. 4015 of 2025, before the Hon'ble NCLT on August 23, 2025.
 The statutory auditors later expressed willingness to cooperate via email dated October 31, 2025.

 dislike